linnykoleh/Spring/Notes.md

 - Pointcut designator: **args**
 	- The **args** pointcut designator matches join points, in Spring AOP method execution, where the argument(s) are of the specified type(s).
-		- The .. wildcard may be used to specify zero or more parameters of arbitrary type.
+		- The `..` wildcard may be used to specify zero or more parameters of arbitrary type.
-        - The * wildcard can be used to specify one parameter of any type.
+        - The `*` wildcard can be used to specify one parameter of any type.
         - Package information may be included in the pattern specifying which join points to select.
+        - The below example selects join points where the arguments are two long integers.
+        - The following example selects all join points where the arguments are of any type from the `java.util` package

 ```java
 args(long, long)